Go to content

 The marinated meat is then cooked on a device placed in the centre of the table.
 Placed on charcoal, it takes the form of a large circular plate that fits into the table above the glowing embers.
 Like the Mookata in Thailand or the Japanese Yakinikueach guest cooks his or her own slices of meat.
 These thin, grilled slices are accompanied by soup, rice and delicious banchan(s) with a wide variety of flavours and fragrances, as well as numerous condiments and sauces, including garlic and chili.

-Bulgogi is eaten with traditional Korean metal chopsticks, and slices of meat are placed in sesame leaves - also known as shiso - accompanied by condiments, banchan, rice, etc., before being rolled like egg rolls - or rather fajitas - and gobbled up.
+Bulgogi is eaten with traditional Korean metal chopsticks to place the slices of meat in sesame leaves - also called shiso - accompanied by condiments, banchan, rice, etc. before rolling them up like spring rolls – or rather fajitas – to devour them.
 If you don't have shiso leaves, you can use lettuce leaves.
-To wash down the Bulgogi, suju, a Korean alcohol made from bamboo or rice, is traditionally consumed... in moderation!
+To wash down the Bulgogi, suju, a Korean alcohol made from bamboo or rice is traditionally consumed... in moderation!

-These typical Korean side dishes are served in small bowls, with an average of 5 banchan(s) per meal.
-The most famous, Kimchi, is prepared with fermented vegetables, most often Chinese cabbage, seasoned with salt and hot pepper.
-The most common banchan(s) also include Jorim, which can be tofu, lotus root, eggs, etc. simmered in a well-seasoned broth.
-You can also enjoy Namul, a combination of marinated, sautéed or steamed vegetables seasoned with sesame oil, garlic, onion, chillies, salt, vinegar and soy sauce, or Jeon, a kind of patty made from meat, mushrooms, seafood or vegetables, mixed with pancake batter before frying.
+These side dishes, typical of Korean gastronomy, are served in small bowls at a rate of 5 banchan(s) on average per meal.
+The most famous, Kimchi, is prepared with fermented vegetables, most often Chinese cabbage seasoned with salt and chili.
+Among the most common banchan(s), there is also Jorim, which can be tofu, lotus root, eggs, etc. simmered in a broth and well seasoned.
+We also enjoy Namul, a set of marinated, sautéed or steamed vegetables seasoned with sesame oil, garlic, onion, peppers, salt, vinegar and soy sauce or Jeon, kinds of pancakes made from meat, mushrooms, seafood or vegetables that are mixed with pancake batter before frying.